Home The official website for the Bat Specialist Group of the IUCN Species Survival Commission

-Bats make up one fifth of all terrestrial mammals (1,116 species).
+Bats make up one fifth of all terrestrial mammals (1,293 species, N. Simmons 2013).
 They are among the most endangered of the world's creatures, primarily because much of their habitat has been eliminated by human development or because they are persecuted.
 Because bats are important seed dispersers and pollinators for many native plants, and key insect predators globally, their loss has serious consequences for the ecosystems to which they belong.

-Bats make up one fifth of all terrestrial mammals (1,116 species).
+Bats make up one fifth of all terrestrial mammals (1,293 species, N. Simmons 2013).
 They are among the most endangered of the world's creatures, primarily because much of their habitat has been eliminated by human development or because they are persecuted.
 Because bats are important seed dispersers and pollinators for many native plants, and key insect predators globally, their loss has serious consequences for the ecosystems to which they belong.

 Latest News